MTalha20/expressBookReviews/README.md

 ## Acknowledgments

-This project was originally forked from the [IBM Repository]([https://github.com/ibm/original-repo](https://github.com/ibm-developer-skills-network/expressBookReviews.git)).
+This project was originally forked from the IBM Repository https://github.com/ibm-developer-skills-network/expressBookReviews.git.
 We have built upon their work and added the following features to create this Book Review App.